 - Considerable scarring and disfigurement

-If the driver receives a conviction in his or her criminal case, we may be able to pursue liability even if your injuries do not precisely meet the severe injury threshold.
+- Suppose the driver receives a conviction in his or her criminal case.
+In that case, we may be able to pursue liability even if your injuries do not precisely meet the severe injury threshold.

 We will review your case to determine if we can help you file an insurance claim or lawsuit to hold the drunk driver accountable for their negligent actions.